Heat stun Bucks 105-89, holding Antetokounmpo to 13 points

 VIDEO GUYS

-Heat coach Erik Spoelstra has immense respect for Bucks coach Mike Budenholzer — and has since they were video-room guys at the same time more than 20 years ago, Budenholzer under the guidance of Gregg Popovich and Spoelstra for Pat Riley.
-“I have as much deep respect for Mike as anyone in this game,” Spoelstra said.
-Added Budenholzer: “Erik Spoelstra is consistently, every year, one of the best coaches in our league.”
+Spoelstra has immense respect for Budenholzer – and has since they were video-room guys at the same time more than 20 years ago, Budenholzer under the guidance of Gregg Popovich and Spoelstra for Pat Riley. ”I have as much deep respect for Mike as anyone in this game,” Spoelstra said.
+Added Budenholzer: ”Erik Spoelstra is consistently, every year, one of the best coaches in our league.”

 UP NEXT